BigBangData/Puns/README.md

   + only place `logout` is possible
   + after `login`, either `signup` or `login` will redirect to `play`
   + goes through puns in order for every user
+  + shows only question and word count so user can try to guess
+  + any key redirects to `view_answer.html`
   + persist puns asked beyond single session so user can come back where she left off
   + starts over when all puns have been shown
 - __view answer__:
+  + reveals answer and pun
+  + user must click on one of three buttons for feedback: sigh, eyeroll, groan
+  + feedback get recorded in the backend table of ratings, and triggers new `play` (POST)
+  + page also shows user stats (how many of each feedback)

 ## Local Dev